PaulDodd/cv-template/Readme.md

 # About
 Latest version of my CV, typesetted in Helvetica.
-I modified it from Adrien Friggeri's template which can be found here [http://www.latextemplates.com/template/friggeri-resume-cv].
+I modified it from Adrien Friggeri's template which can be found [here](http://www.latextemplates.com/template/friggeri-resume-cv).

 # Usage
 you will need xelatex and biber to compile.

 ```
 xelatex cv_template.tex && biber cv_template && xelatex cv_template.tex
 open cv_template.pdf